 TGbi editor: Modify clause 9.4.2.338 as follows (track change on):

 Minimum Epoch Pacing element

-The minimum Epoch Pacing element is optionally present in the non-AP MLD (Re)Association Request frame, and signals the minimum epoch duration value that the non-AP MLD can support.
+The minimum Epoch Pacing element (##1271) signals the minimum epoch duration value that the non-AP MLD can support.
+The format of the Minimum Epoch Pacing element is shown in Figure 9-1001di. (#1269)